 Whistler Mountain’s Epic Biking Season

 Whistler Bike Park and the local trail networks surrounding it are known across the world as some of the best mountain biking in North America.
-The 2022 bike season officially kicked off this weekend with the Whistler Bike Park opening, bringing people from all over to enjoy the lift-accessible trails.
+The 2023 bike season kicks off in mid-May, and the Whistler Bike Park will bring people from all over the world to enjoy the lift-accessible trails.

 There is a lot to choose from when it comes to mountain biking in Whistler, so to make it easier for you to plan a Whistler bike trip, we have listed what you need to know to start planning.